ozencmustafa/LearningDay/playground.md

    - Include the securityContext

-  Pull the busybox image and load into your cluster.
+  Pull the busybox image and load into your cluster

    ```
    docker pull busybox:1.28